 You can reach Hofbrauhaus Munich and walk in to find a seat for yourself.

 If you want to reserve a table at Bräustüberl or the Ballroom or rent out any of the other rooms, you must visit the reservation office on the first floor of Hofbrauhaus in the rear part of the building.

 Best beer tours in Munich

-If you are interested in visiting Hofbrauhaus Munich, here are a few beer tours we recommend –
+If you are interested in visiting Hofbrauhaus Munich, here are three beer tours we recommend –

 This evening tour of Munich starts at 6 pm, and you get to enjoy the best of German beer and food.